-Special Note: If your average percentage is failing (<55%) in any ONE or more of the following portions of the course, you will not receive a passing grade:

-exams, homework, or lab reports/assignments.
+However, if your average % is failing (<55%) in any of the following course portions, you will not receive a passing grade: exams, homework, or lab reports/assignments.

 In particular, failure to complete the homework usually results in a failing grade in the course.